-Waterloo's School of Public Health Sciences (formerly School of Public Health and Health Systems) is training a new generation of leaders, researchers, and change agents, adept at thinking and responding to the complex adaptive systems that affect health and health care.
+Waterloo's School of Public Health Sciences is training a new generation of leaders, researchers and change agents to prepare for and respond to the complex adaptive systems that affect health and health care.

 Our undergraduate programs, and professional and research-based graduate programs prepare learners for these opportunities.
 Join us as we seek innovative solutions to current and emerging challenges to health.

 Our researchers work closely with partners including ministries of health and health promotion, the World Health Organization, Public Health Agency of Canada, private industry, and many others to identify and understand health complex challenges and to develop relevant solutions.

 Explore faculty, research and postdoctoral positions in the Faculty of Health, including the School of Public Health Sciences.

 Equity, diversity and inclusion

 We celebrate diversity and challenge the social and structural factors that undermine health, including structural bias, social inequities, and racism.